Charles Stamper

-Charles Sylvester Stamper (November 16, 1952 – January 19, 1993) was an American convicted murderer who was found guilty of murdering three co-workers at a restaurant.
-On March 25, 1978, Together with an accomplice, Stamper, who worked as a short-order cook at a local restaurant in Henrico County, Virginia, forced three of his co-workers into a freezer at gunpoint, and the trio – Steven Staples, Agnes Hicks, and Franklin Cooley – were all shot to death by Stamper, who also stole $4,000 from the restaurant.
+Charles Sylvester Stamper (November 16, 1952 – January 19, 1993) was an American convicted triple murderer who was found guilty of murdering three co-workers at a restaurant.
+On March 25, 1978, together with an accomplice, Stamper, who worked as a short-order cook at a local restaurant in Henrico County, Virginia, forced three of his co-workers into a freezer at gunpoint, and the trio – Steven Staples, Agnes Hicks, and Franklin Cooley – were all shot to death by Stamper, who also stole $4,000 from the restaurant.

 Stamper was found guilty of three counts of capital murder and sentenced to death on November 17, 1978, while Stamper's accomplice was sentenced to 38 years in prison for his involvement in the murders.
-Stamper was later attacked in prison by a fellow inmate and left wheelchair-bound due to injuries from the attack, and although an extensive campaign for clemency was launched on his behalf due to his physical disability, Stamper was executed by the electric chair on January 19, 1993.
+Stamper was later attacked in prison by a fellow inmate and left unable to walk due to injuries from the attack, and although an extensive campaign for clemency was launched on his behalf due to his physical disability, Stamper was executed in Virginia's electric chair on January 19, 1993.

 Murders

 On March 25, 1978, in Henrico County, Virginia, 25-year-old Charles Sylvester Stamper robbed and murdered three of his co-workers at his workplace.

-On that fateful day, Stamper, who was employed as a short-order cook at a Shoney's restaurant located at 7101 Staples Mill Road, confronted his three co-workers – 20-year-old Steven Staples (manager), 43-year-old Agnes Hicks (waitress), and 40-year-old Franklin Cooley (janitor) – at gunpoint.
+Stamper, who was employed as a short-order cook at a Shoney's restaurant located at 7101 Staples Mill Road, confronted his three co-workers – 20-year-old Steven Staples (manager), 43-year-old Agnes Hicks (waitress), and 40-year-old Franklin Cooley (janitor) – at gunpoint.
 Stamper forced the trio to go inside the restaurant's freezer before he shot all three of them dead, and together with his 24-year-old accomplice Kearnard Tyrone Bowling, Stamper stole about $4,000 from the restaurant.
 The bodies of the trio were not found until about 6:35am, after an estimated 35 minutes since the lethal shootings.

 According to autopsy results, Staples died of gunshot wounds to the chest, and a bullet had penetrated Staples' chest from above the collarbone and traveled downward from front to rear.
 Hicks died as a result of two gunshot wounds, while Cooley died of gunshot wounds to the head; Hicks and Staples died at the scene, while Cooley's death did not occur until several hours after the shooting.

 Both Bowling and Stamper evaded arrest for two months, until they were separately arrested on May 12, 1978.
 The pair were both charged with the triple murder after their capture.
 Through investigations, ballistic tests matched the bullets found at the scene to a .22 caliber revolver recovered from Stamper's parents' home (where Staples's car keys were also found), and forensic analysis revealed glass fragments consistent with Stamper's car.
 It was also uncovered that shortly after the murders, Stamper made several payments, including settling past-due rent and debts, with the money stolen from the restaurant.

 In August 1978, Stamper and Bowling were both separately indicted by a Henrico County grand jury for capital murder.